 There are no material differences in the bases, methods and main assumptions used at group level for the valuation for solvency purposes of the Group's life and non-life TPs compared with those used by the Group's subsidiaries for their own solvency purposes.

 Use of the matching adjustment

-The matching adjustment has not been used in the calculation of life or non-life TPs.
+The matching adjustment has not been applied.

 Use of the volatility adjustment